inr-kit/McCad-Salome-Source/README.md

 ----->right-click the short-cut link in the Desktop, choose "properties";

------>Behind the value of "Target", add " --module=MCCAD" or "
-	--module=GEOM,SMESH,PARAVIS,MCCAD"(with a whitespace in the front).
+----->Behind the value of "Target", add " --module=MCCAD" or "--module=GEOM,SMESH,PARAVIS,MCCAD"(with a whitespace in the front).
 Click "OK".
 Next time you can start McCad with this short-cut link.